Feed usually represents the single largest cost in all types of sheep

 or no future production value.

-The maintenance period is usually the longest period in
+In annual lambing systems, maintenance is the longest period in

 the ewe's production year.
 Maintenance means the ewe only needs